Overview of TDD, BDD and ATDD techniques:

 - Equivalence class test cases

-What I mean to say is – testers should participate in defining the unit test scenarios and collaborate with the programmers to implement the same.
-Testers should provide their feedback on the test results.
+What I’m attempting to convey is that testers should participate in formulating unit test scenarios and collaborate with developers in their application.
+Testers should also deliver their feedback on test results.

-If we want to implement TDD, testers need to upgrade their skill sets.
-They need to be more technical and focus on improving their analytical and logical skills.
+To execute TDD, testers need to enhance their abilities.
+They need to become more technically savvy and concentrate on honing their analytical and logical skills.

 Behavior Driven Development

-Behavior Driven Development or BDD is an extension to Test Driven Development.
+Behavior Driven Development, or BDD for short, is an extension of Test Driven Development.

-- Emphasizes on both the aspects of quality:
+- It pays equal attention to both aspects of quality:

 Why BDD?

-This basically happens because everybody has different aptitudes to understand the requirements.
-Hence, technical and non-technical people may interpret the same requirement differently, which may lead to a faulty delivery.
-Therefore, it is critical that everybody in the development team understand the SAME requirement and interpret it in the SAME way.
+This happens because individuals possess varying capacities in understanding requirements.
+Thus, technical and non-technical team members may interpret the same requirement differently, leading to faulty deliveries.
+Therefore, it is essential that all development team members have the SAME understanding of the requirement and interpret it in the SAME manner.

-- Defining a standard approach to define the requirement in simple English
+- Formulating a standardized approach to expressing requirements in simple English

 - Cucumber